producersmarket/producers-blogging-webapp/README.md

 * 0.0.1.27 - All posts now without snippet
 * 0.0.1.28 - Add insertBlogCategory, selectBlogPostCategoryIds
 * 0.0.1.29 - Add selectBlogCategories(Object connectionPoolObject
+* 0.0.1.30 - Add check for admin or logged in user on edit post